NVIDIA/cuda-quantum/Overview.md

 This folder contains the header files defining the MLIR dialects and transformations used by CUDA Quantum.
 The `Dialect` folder contains the tablegen definitions for Quake and CC.
 The `CodeGen` folder declares the tablegen required to define MLIR Passes that lower Quake to code, specifically LLVM IR.
-The `Transforms` folder contains the tablegen necessary for transformations on Quake (e.g. things like lambda lifting, generating extra kernel glue code, etc.).
+The `Transforms` folder contains the tablegen necessary for transformations on Quake and CC (e.g. things like lambda lifting, generating extra kernel glue code, etc.).

 ### `include/cudaq/Target`

 This folder contains the headers for taking Quake to other quantum programming languages like OpenQASM.

 ### `lib/Frontend/nvqpp`